whentotrade/cycle-analysis-tradingview/README.md

 > Pre-info: Cycles and composite cycle models shown are only used for TIMIING.
 So looking for changes in direction of the cycle or cycle composite model.
 Amplitude does not predict price targets.

 The first step is to run our sophisticated cycle analysis algorithms on a price series.
 The interface displays the dataset in the upper-left corner.
 We utilize a public "lightweight" charting library and have added numerous features to allow selecting the start and end points on the chart for the analysis.
-The results from the cycle analysis are presented as a spectrum plot at the bottom and a table on the left.
+The results from the cycle analysis are presented as a spectrum plot at the bottom and a table on the right.
 <img width="1256" alt="image" src="https://github.com/whentotrade/cycle-analysis-tradingview/assets/30272473/8056e489-ab46-435e-a317-ba5397046738">

 The screenshot displays the user selecting two cycles, which are then combined into a composite cycle model and plotted as an overlay on the chart.
 This composite cycle plot also includes a prediction curve extending into the future.
 Once the user is satisfied with the selected cycle model, it is saved as a new data series in the database.
 The user then switches to the advanced private charting library, where they can pull up the price series and the newly created composite model to overlay on the same chart.
 This allows access to the charting library's full range of features.